 Stretching is a phenomenal technique and has positive benefits for a variety of ailments.
 Stretching increases blood flow and stress-related pain if you can learn the right way to stretch the affected muscles you will find the pain subsides quickly.
 Stretching the muscle that traverses from your lower back to the top of your neck can be especially beneficial if you make it part of your daily routine.
 There are several effective stretching exercises that can be done at home and without specialized equipment that come highly recommended by doctors.

-You don’t have to be in a high priced studio to practice yoga.
+You don’t have to be in a high-priced studio to practice yoga.
 A simple search on the internet will yield hundreds of poses ranging from easy to difficult that you can do in the privacy of your living room.
 Yoga relieves tension, eases muscle pain, reduces stress, and increases muscle strength.
-A recent Harvard study on yoga and anxiety also confirms that just a few minutes of yoga can remarkably improve your overall health, wellness, and increase your natural ability to cope with stress.
+A recent Harvard study on yoga and anxiety also confirms that just a few minutes of yoga can remarkably improve your overall health, and wellness, and increase your natural ability to cope with stress.

 Stop Bad Habits

-We all know that smoking just about anything, cigarettes included, is harmful for the obvious reasons, but it is not so well known that consuming caffeine before bed can have underlying harmful effects.
+We all know that smoking just about anything, cigarettes included, is harmful for obvious reasons, but it is not so well known that consuming caffeine before bed can have underlying harmful effects.
 If you stimulate your nervous and the musculoskeletal system, it can result in undue tension.
 The resulting stress-related neck pain will build up even if you are not feeling particularly stressed.

 Exercise More Often

 Moderate exercise benefits the body, mind, and spirit in so many ways.
-Cortisol is the hormone the body releases in response to stress, but moderate exercise has shown to decrease your cortisol levels while minimizing oxidative stress.
+Cortisol is the hormone the body releases in response to stress, but moderate exercise has been shown to decrease your cortisol levels while minimizing oxidative stress.
 When these two benefits combine, you will notice that the pain you feel that is associated with stress is greatly decreased or altogether eliminated.
 The pain in your neck, back, and shoulders can be gone within a single session.
-Mayo Clinic reports that regular exercise improves your mood and fight against disease.
+Mayo Clinic reports that regular exercise improves your mood and fights against disease.

 NOTE: You should call your doctor right away if you cannot get a handle on your emotional well-being.
 You should also seek treatment as soon as possible if it is causing more than moderate-to-severe neck pain.